 To assess the air quality, you must take into account a series of parameters that measure different sources of pollution to which we are exposed.
 These parameters are mainly Carbon Dioxide (CO₂), relative humidity, indoor temperature, the famous Volatile Organic Compounds (VOCs: cleaning products, disinfectants, paints, coatings, etc.), PM2.5 and PM10 particles (dust in suspension.
 The number refers to the diameter in microns), and biological pollutants such as the presence of viruses, bacteria, fungi, etc.

-Why Should You Measure The Indoor Air Quality of Your Buildings?
+Why Measure The Indoor Air Quality of Your Buildings?

 For example, if we refer to COVID-19, 75% of infections occur in enclosed spaces.

 In addition, the pollutants found in indoor environments are the cause of user problems such as lack of concentration, reduced productivity, increased absenteeism, and even stress and depression.
-For example, exceeding a concentration of 1,000 ppms (particles per million) of Carbon Dioxide in the workspace will cause headaches and a loss of performance.
+To illustrate, exceeding a concentration of 1,000 ppms (particles per million) of Carbon Dioxide in the workspace will cause headaches and a loss of performance.

 Have you ever left a meeting with a headache?
-Then the cause is probably insufficient ventilation in the room.
+Then the most probable cause is insufficient ventilation in the room.

 In fact, when more than 20% of occupants have adverse health symptoms, which disappear or subside when they leave the building, it is known as Sick Building Syndrome.